auctifera-josed/starprnt/README.md

   }
 }
 ```

+### Print Data
+The `printData(port, text, success, error)` function allows to print raw data (no format) to the printer

+### Activate Black Mark Sensor
+The `activateBlackMarkSensor(port, success, error)` function, activates the black mark sensor in the printer.

+### Cancel Black Mark Sensor
+The `cancelBlackMarkSensor(port, success, error)` function, deactivates the black mark sensor in the printer.

+### Default Settings
+The `setDefaultSettings(port, success, error)` resets the printer to default settings.

+### Reset
+The `hardReset: function(port, success, error)` function, resets (doesn't change configurations) the printer and executes a self print.

 ### Print receipt
 The `printReceipt(port, receipt, success, error[, receiptId, alignment, international, font])` function allows to print a given text to the printer connected at the given port, it supports the customization of alignment, international chars and font style.